juju/docs/src/en/juju-ha.md

    operational as cluster members and the old servers have been demoted (no longer part of HA).
 This process can take between 30 seconds to 20 minutes depending on machine resources and Juju data volume.
-1. Run `juju enable-ha` again to have Juju no longer consider the old machines as state servers.
 1. Use the `juju remove-machine` command to remove the old machines entirely.

 You cannot repair the cluster as outlined above if fewer than half of the